domingosneto03/Switchit/docs/ProductVision.md

 ### Assumptions and dependencies
 - Internet
 - Database for users and their items
-- Calendar or scheduling app on the users' phone
+- Calendar or reminder app on the users' phone
 - Location services (maybe Google Maps)
 - Allow access to the camera and gallery